busy-spin/busy-spin.github.io/docs/_posts/2024-06-01-fix-session-layer-messages.markdown

 # Message Recovery

-FIX message synchronization after logon request has been send considered to be recoverable if following is true.
+FIX message synchronization after logon request has been send considered to be recoverable if the followings are true.

 ```
-peer1.NextNumOut >= peer2.NextNumIn & peer2.NextNumOut >= peer1.NextNumIn
+peer1.NextNumOut >= peer2.NextNumIn
+peer2.NextNumOut >= peer1.NextNumIn
 ```

 What this means is peer's NextNumOut should be always equal or smaller than other peer's expected NextNumIn.